 While Wells Fargo is undergoing a tremendous amount of change, Scharf is quick to point out that it was his admiration for the company that led him to join as CEO, and he still sees the outstanding potential that lies ahead.

-The accounts are designed for consumers seeking low-cost bank accounts that help them avoid overspending and keep to a budget, while also providing access to Wells Fargo’s mobile, online, ATM, branch, and phone banking services.
-The new offerings are a way for the company to help satisfy the financial needs of more customers and further expand access to mainstream banking services, said Mary Mack, CEO of Consumer and Small Business Banking.
+The account is part of Wells Fargo’s broader effort to simplify its products and services, and make banking convenient and easy to understand.
+The new offering is a way for the company to help satisfy the financial needs of more customers and further expand access to mainstream banking services, said Mary Mack, CEO of Consumer and Small Business Banking.